Keristrasz/Drum-Machine---React/README.md

 # Drum Machine in React on Replit

 Drum Machine with different drum sounds, you can set volume, bank power...
+You can use keyboard as well!

 ## You can run this app (or check the code) on https://replit.com/@KarelJek/DrumMachine-React#src/App.tsx